-For example, what is Red Fuji and why is it considered an auspicious sight?
-Is there really an unidentified mysterious animal called Mossie lurking in the nearby Lake Motosu?
+Here we've included several lesser-known trivia about the mountain that is super interesting!
+For example, what is Red Fuji, and why is it considered an auspicious sight?
+Also, is there really an unidentified mysterious animal called Mossie lurking in the nearby Lake Motosu?

 - Table of Contents

-- 1. The original meaning of Mount Fuji: Peerless Mountain, Immortal Mountain, or Inexhaustible Mountain
+- 1. Mount Fuji's Meaning: Peerless Mountain, Immortal Mountain, or Inexhaustible Mountain

 - 2. Why is Red Fuji considered auspicious?